-A dental AI receptionist purpose-built for PHIPA compliance.
+A dental AI receptionist purpose-built for PHIPA-aware implementation.

 Every US-based dental AI competitor carries a HIPAA badge.
 HIPAA does not apply in Canada.
 Canadian dental practices are governed by PHIPA (Ontario), PIPA (BC), and HIA (Alberta).
-Aida was built from the ground up for Canadian health privacy law: Canadian servers, full encryption, complete audit trail, and a data processing agreement included for every practice.
+Aida is built for PHIPA-aware implementation: privacy-aware data-flow planning, scoped encryption review, interaction logging, retention planning, and a data processing agreement path for each practice.

 What is PHIPA and why does it matter for dental practices?